Why we choose wooden toys

 Along with wooden toys we also have lots of books (some are even from the 1950s passed down three generations – we love books), stuffed toys, craft materials, foam blocks, lego, dress up clothes, board games and dolls.

 One thing that we have dont have many of are battery operated toys.

 When playing with our toys, my children need to actively pick up and interact with the toy.
 No pushing buttons and simply sitting back observing here!

-Wooden toys spark a childs natural curiosity.
+Wooden toys spark a childs natural curiosity and inspire creative play.
 They encourage your child to develop a long list of skill sets all while playing!

 – fine and gross motor skills

 – problem solving